openshift-qe/ocp-qe-perfscale-ci/scripts/README.md

 To install from Source, navigate to the `scripts/` directory and run `$ INSTALLATION_SOURCE=Source; source netobserv.sh ; deploy_main_catalogsource; deploy_netobserv`

 ### Creating LokiStack using Loki Operator
 It is recommended to use Loki operator to create a LokiStack for Network Observability. `$ deploy_netobserv` function in [section](#installing-the-network-observability-operator) takes care of deploying LokiStack.
-To create LokiStack following steps can be performed:
+To create LokiStack manually, the following steps can be performed:
 1. Create a loki-operator subscription `$ oc apply -f loki-subscription.yaml` to install loki-operator.
-Loki operator pod should be running in `openshift-operators-redhat` NS
+Loki operator pod should be running in `openshift-operators-redhat` namespace
-2. Create a AWS secret for S3 bucket to be used for lokiStack, use script `$ ./deploy-loki-aws-secret.sh` to create s3-secret.
-By default it is setup to use `netobserv-loki` S3 bucket.
+2. Create a AWS secret for S3 bucket to be used for lokiStack using the `$ ./deploy-loki-aws-secret.sh` script.
+By default, it is setup to use `netobserv-loki` S3 bucket.
-3. Multiple sizes of LokiStack are supported and configes are added here, depending upon the LokiStack size high end machine types are required for the cluster:
+3. Multiple sizes of LokiStack are supported and configs are added here.
+Depending upon the LokiStack size, high-end machine types might be required for the cluster:
-    * lokistack-1x-exsmall.yaml - Extra small t-shirt size LokiStack.
+    * lokistack-1x-exsmall.yaml - Extra-small t-shirt size LokiStack.
         - Requirements: Can be run on `t2.micro` machines.
         - Use case: For demos, development and feature testing.
-We should not use for scale/performance testing.
+Should NOT be used for  testing.
     * lokistack-1x-small.yaml - Small t-shirt size LokiStack
         - Requirements: `m5.4xlarge` machines.
-        - Use case: Scale/Performance testing.
+        - Use case: Standard performance/scale testing.
     * lokistack-1x-medium.yaml - Medium t-shirt size LokiStack
         - Requirments: `m5.8xlarge` machines.
-        - Use case: Large scale performance testing.
+        - Use case: Large-scale performance/scale testing.

     Depending upon your cluster size and use case, run `$ oc apply -f <lokistack yaml manifest>`
 4. LokiStack should be created under `openshift-operators-redhat` namespace